NoeltHS/Test/frequently-asked-questions/frequently-asked-questions.md

 ### How many staff members can work at the help desk?
 Are staff members required to own cuffs to work at the help desk?
 {: .text-red-300 }
 {: .no_toc }
-A maximum of two staff members are allowed to assist at the help desk.
+A maximum of one staff member is allowed to assist at the help desk.
 Staff members are not required to own cuffs to work at the help desk.

 ### Which ranks can supervise at the store?
 Are there supervision guidelines?
 {: .text-red-300 }